 A sensible, practical, reliable family car with a little more character than a modern Eurobox?
 That’ll be the E28 5-series.
 Check out this 525e – the ‘e’ stands for ‘economy’.
 There may not be a downside here.
 (Unless something expensive breaks, of course.)

 The very definition of ruggedness.
 As simple as you like, and the number of daily-driven ones I see in London suggests a certain practicality too.
-This looks like an honest example for under £3k.
 Remember what I said about cars that haven’t been used much though!

 Morris Marina Coupe